catalyst-cloud/catalystcloud-docs/source/object-storage/using-container.rst

               Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.

-        Once you have reached this step you should have an object storage container created and managed by Terraform.
-If you want to delete this container in the future, as well as any other resources created in you plan, you can use the following code to delete them:
+        Once you have reached this step, you should have an object storage container created and managed by Terraform.
+If you want to delete this container in the future, as well as any other resources created in your plan, you can use the following code to delete them:

         .. code-block:: bash